CCCA Members

 Madeleine is the Collections Manager and Registrar at the Provincetown Art Association and Museum, where she oversees all elements of collections, preventive conservation, and exhibitions.
 She received a B.A. from Barnard College in Art History and Economics and an M.A. in Museum Studies (Collections Management) from The George Washington University.
 She has previously worked in the collections and conservation departments of the Fuller Craft Museum (Brockton, MA) and the GWU Textile Museum (Ashburn, VA and Washington, DC).

-• Keene State College (Director)
+• Keene State College (CCCA Director)

 Rodney Obien is an associate professor and Head of Special Collections & Archives at Keene State College.
 He teaches in the M.A. programs in History and Archives.
 Obien holds a M.S. in Library Science from the Catholic University of America.
 He has held archival and museum positions at the National Trust for Historic Preservation, SUNY Buffalo, and Worcester Polytechnic Institute.
 Obien currently serves on the boards of the New Hampshire Historical Records Advisory Board, the Northeast Document Conservation Center, and the Collection Care & Conservation Alliance.